Launched roller coaster: Catapult

 In the catapult launch, a dropped weight winds a cable to pull the train until it accelerates to its full speed.
 Dropped weights were used in early installations of Shuttle Loop.

 These rides are often not very tall, and usually achieve speeds of 60 mph (96 km/h).

 Flywheel

 Flywheel launches are used on some Anton Schwarzkopf designed shuttle loop coasters and Zamperla Motocoasters.
 A large flywheel is spun at high speeds and is attached to a cable that propels the train forward.

 Electric motor and spring tension

 Arrow Dynamics' Launched Loop coasters, which were popular in the 1970s and 1980s, use a powerful electric motor and tensioned springs to propel a launch car forward.
 The launch car pushes the train outward to a drop, and then returns to its position.
 After the train reaches the opposite platform, another catch car works the same way.
-An example of this is Irn Bru Revolution.
+An example of this is Revolution (Blackpool Pleasure Beach).